TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 * All access is via On Click
 * Admin is able to Create , view, update and delete Comments
 * Admin is able to Approve Comments
-* Adming is able to use filter to search for Comments
+* Admin is able to use filter to search for Comments

 ## Validator Testing